vorpalnet/blade/README.md

 - The dist contents are driven by the active build profile (`build-profiles/*.conf`).
 Stale artifacts from previous builds in unrelated `target/` directories do **not** leak in — only modules listed in the active conf are copied.
 - **EAR (currently disabled)**: the `services/` aggregator no longer produces a `vorpal-blade-services-<profile>.ear`.
 Services are deployed individually as WARs while the EAR logic is offline.
 See `services/pom.xml` for the TODO marker.
 - **FSMAR JAR** must be installed manually into the OCCAS approuter `lib/` folder.
-- **Admin WARs** are standalone (include all dependency JARs) and are deployed separately to AdminServer.
+- **Admin WARs** are skinny like service WARs — `WEB-INF/lib` carries only the framework jar; 3rd-party JARs come from the `vorpal-blade` shared library.
+They deploy to AdminServer (as `blade-admin.ear`, or individually).
 - On a failed build, the current build's `dist/` directory is deleted to prevent incomplete artifacts.

 ### Skipping the dist copy (dev mode)